ribru17/ts_query_ls/README.md

 locations).
 If no configuration flag is passed, the command will attempt to read it from the `.tsqueryrc.json` configuration file in the current directory.
 The command also accepts a `--format` (`-f`) flag which instructs it to also check formatting for the given directories.
+Quick fixes can be applied to supported diagnostics by passing the `--fix` flag.
 If no directories are specified to be checked, then the command will search for all queries in the current directory.

 > **NOTE:** This command performs a superset of the work done by the lint